 I soon joined the SALT Leadership Team and found a small family there, this included my two best friends.
 These two never ceased to show me the love of Jesus throughout our time together on campus.
 After about a year on the team, I discovered it was best for me to stay out of the leadership position because I needed to focus on myself and really find where God is calling me before I can help others with that as well.
 Regardless if I had that status or not, I still consider(ed) myself a leader for Christ.

-Throughout the above, Seth and I got engaged and planned on a September 2016 ceremony.
+Throughout the above, Seth and I got engaged and planned for a September 2016 ceremony.
 Upon graduation, I soon began preparing for our wedding.
 It was the most beautiful day of my life, however one important person was missing.
 My grandfather passed away on the night leading up to the wedding.
 My faith again took somewhat of a blow.
 It was hard for me to imagine why God would want to take someone so special to me on what was to be the best day of my life.
 My comfort was found through knowing that he got to reunite with his soulmate on the day I married mine, as well as a whole lot of prayer and guidance through scripture.
 I’ve written about this in Wedding Bells and Little Red Tractors.

 Soon after getting married, Seth and I discovered that I was pregnant.
 I knew this could only be a blessing from Him, and from the moment we found out I knew it was going to be a little boy.
 After losing such an important man in our life, it only made sense for it to happen.
-His name will be Benjamin Robert, named after two very special men in our life.
+His name is Benjamin Robert, named after two very special men in our life.

-This leads me to today.
 Things have not been clear or perfect.
 In fact, they’ve been smeary and messy.
 However, it’s my story and I know it needs to be shared.
 Everyone’s story should be shared because that’s the only way we’ll make connections and be able to build each other up in this life.
 I know my God is good.
 He’s never failed to bring healing to my soul.